 By: Vanessa Bloomfield (Banff, Alberta)

+I recently went on Taglit-Birthright trip to Israel with Canada Israel Experience.
+I am extremely grateful to Canada Israel Experience and my madrachim (trip leaders)for this incredible opportunity.
+While it was eye opening in many respects regarding my personal beliefs about Judaism—the most eye opening experience came on the final day of the trip.
 We went to Bat Yam, a small, poor Ethiopian immigrant community on the outskirts of Tel Aviv.
 While in Tel Aviv you can feel the wealth and capitalism.
 There are shops, markets, hair salons and modern apartment buildings strung in rows upon each other.
 The people walking the streets speak English and Hebrew; there are tourist attractions, local pubs, and advertisements for businesses.
 Tel Aviv, is, in every sense, a modern city.

 As we drove to Bat Yam the apartments became more run down, smaller.
 The streets became different.
 Maybe it was my imagination, but it felt darker.
 We were told that these children have come to Israel with nothing, usually only the clothes on their backs.
 They are, literally, starting from scratch.
+We went to an after school program where the children are given a positive space to play and learn after school.
+We made boxes for soldiers and pom-poms out of tissue paper to cheer on the basketball game that was to occur.

 The kids were shy at first, but despite the language barrier were obviously excited and pleased.
 Underneath the excitement the sense of poverty was apparent.
 The play room was a former bunker, and the school heavily relied on charity to create this space for the children of Bat Yam.
 This place could be the difference between a life of crime on the streets or a life of bettering the world with whatever contribution the children choose to make.
 And choice is the key, here in the slums of Tel Aviv.
 These people have all chosen to come to Israel; to make a better life for their families.
 They choose to pursue their dreams in a place of hope surrounded by enemies and prejudice.
 Yet still the children are faced with a choice of right and wrong in a very real sense of defining their entire lives.